Samyu2004-ads/Samyu2004-ads/README.md

  Hi, I’m SAMYUKTHA
- I’m interested in coding and learnig new skills
+ I’m interested in coding and learning new skills
  I’m currently learning b.tech in Artificial intelligence and Data Science you can  reach me via LinkedIn